-- 9.1 The loss of original front boundaries is a particular issue within the conservation areas.
-As noted in the character appraisals, garden walls, railings and hedges make an important contribution to the character of the conservation areas.
+- 9.1 The loss of original front boundaries is a particular issue within the Conservation Area.
+As noted in the appraisal, garden walls, railings and hedges make an important contribution to the character of the Conservation Area.
 Where they have been removed the distinction between the public and private domain and the visual edge to highway is weakened or lost to the detriment of the local townscape. - 9.2 Where front boundaries remain these should be protected.
 Opportunities should be sought to reinstate historic boundaries where these have been lost or removed.